 - Never see beneficiaries treated in a disrespectful way in promotional materials.

 - Be assured of compliance with the Data Protection Acts 1988 and 2003.
-Have the opportunity for any names to be deleted from mailing lists and to be assured that the Foundation will not share mailing lists with third parties.
+Have the opportunity for any names to be deleted from mailing lists and to be assured that the Charity will not share mailing lists with third parties.

 - Have easily available the agreed procedures for making and responding to complaints.